Ten Candles: Character generation

 Characters have only four characteristics, which are written on index cards and stacked in front of each player: Virtue, Vice, A Moment, and A Brink.
-Players create a Virtue and a Vice for their character.
-They also create A Moment — a situation or condition that would give their character hope.
+Players are given a Virtue and a Vice for their character by the players to their left and right respectively.
+They form their character based on these two traits, and then create A Moment — a situation or condition that would give their character hope.
 Then each player creates a Brink — a secret trait — for the player to their left in the form of a witness statement that starts "I've seen you..."
 The player sitting to the right of the gamemaster creates a single fact about "Them".
 As the story starts, character equipment is limited to whatever the player has on their physical person.
 Other equipment can be "found" if the narrative moves in that direction.

 Nine votive candles are lit during various stages of character creation.
 As character creation ends, the tenth votive candle is lit.
 The game will last until there are no survivors or the last candle goes out.